Daniel Padilla: Personal life

 In 2018, the love team of Daniel Padilla and Kathryn Bernardo publicly disclosed the inception of their romantic relationship, revealing that they had been romantically involved since May 25, 2011.
 However, on November 30, 2023, the duo made a joint announcement formally declaring the end of their romantic relationship.

+Business

 On May 1, 2024, Padilla graced the soft launching of his co-owned "J Castles", in Purok 7, Barangay Gonzales, Tanauan, Batangas.
 The “first biggest immersive amusement park," has two main zones with each having nine amenities, including Studio and Pop castles.

 Kris Lawrence was commissioned by Padilla and co-owners to have created ambient theme music for J Castles (dubbed as "Disneyland of Tanauan") including instrumental and surrealistic soundscape with 3D soundtrack visual effects in each room.
 Jay Durias requested Lawrence to sing J Castles’ theme song, “Let There Be Lights” and finally “Sky Full of Colors,” at the fireworks finale of the park's launching.

+In 2022, Daniel and his mother Karla Estrada opened a KFC fastfood in Tacloban.
+Padilla is also a co-owner of a branch Spice Grills, a Filipino food restaurant in Dubai, U.A.E.
+In August 2025, he revealed and hoped to become a successful businessman.
+He was into graphic design and invested his first business, the Barber Shop.

+Interest

+Padilla is a motorcycle and car enthusiast.
+He owns luxury cars.
+In 2025, he bought a Toyota Land Cruiser 76.